etkecc/mrs/docs/indexing.md

 - The room was configured as federatable when you created it
 - The room is set to "public" in room settings
-- The room is published on your room directory
+- The room is published on your server's public rooms directory
-- The room catalog is published over federation
+- Your server published the public rooms directory over federation

 ## FAQ